HOME

 MEXICO, 1985, Mexican Colonial Buildings, Scott 1430, 1430a

-While the Colegio de las Vizcainas, a masterpiece of XVIII century Baroque is well known, its real name is not.
+While the Colegio de las Vizcainas, a masterpiece of 18th-century Baroque is well-known, its real name is not.
 It was founded in the 18th century by Basque emigrants to Mexico for their daughters' education; as a school mainly for Basque girls, it was called Las Vizcainas.
 But its real name is the Colegio de San Ignacio de Loyola, so called because of the understandable devotion of its founders to their fellow Basque.
-The corner stone was laid on his feast in 1734.
-It now accepts students from the whole Mexican society, regardlesss of their origins.
+The cornerstone was laid on his feast in 1734.
+It now accepts students from the whole of Mexican society, regardless of their origins.

 Bishop William F. O'Hare, SJ